snowbanana12345/ip/docs/README.md

 Add a event : event
 Add a deadline : deadline
 Mark a task as done : done
-exit : bye or exit
+Exit the programme : exit

 ### Feature 1
 Listing out recorded tasks: